entire/tiva-enet-booloader/README.md

 2. Setup the server-side bootloader
 3. Server side app and eflash to start BOOTP process

-### Things you'll need
+## Things you'll need
 - Code Composer Studio 6.0.0 and above
 - Tivaware 2.1.3.156
 - `boot_emac_flash` example from Tivaware
 - `boot_demo_emac_flash` example from Tivaware
 - `blinky.bin` example blinky app from Tivaware

-### 1. Get The bootloader on the device : `boot_emac_flash`
+## 1. Get The bootloader on the device : `boot_emac_flash`

 The first step is to make sure that this will be deployed at the beginning of flash.
-So go ahead and adapt in `bl_emac.c` the port definitions according to: https://github.com/kroesche/stellaris_eflash by @kroesche, i.e, add 40000 to all port numbers to be non-priveliged ports.
+So go ahead and adapt in `bl_emac.c` the port definitions according to: https://github.com/kroesche/stellaris_eflash, i.e, add 40000 to all port numbers to be non-priveliged ports.
 Create `PORT_OFFSET` in `bl_emac.c`

 ```c
 #define PORT_OFFSET             40000 // JLK